Creating a content strategy

 When to create a content strategy

-Your content strategy should be created before you start writing and continue throughout the content’s life cycle.
-The strategy is the vision for how and why your content will be created and managed.
-Your vision may change throughout the project, and that’s ok, your content strategy should be able to adapt to the project’s needs.
+A content strategy should be created before you start writing and continue throughout the content’s life cycle.
+The strategy is the vision for how and why the content will be created and managed.
+It helps teams coordinate content and reduce duplication.
+Your vision may change throughout the project, and that’s okay, a content strategy should be able to adapt to the project’s needs.

 Follow the standards